Trump To Replace VA Secretary David Shulkin

 ....In the interim, Hon.
 Robert Wilkie of DOD will serve as Acting Secretary.
 I am thankful for Dr. David Shulkin’s service to our country and to our GREAT VETERANS!— Donald J. Trump (@realDonaldTrump) March 28, 2018

-Until Jackson is confirmed by the Senate, Trump said that Robert Wilkie of the Department of Defense will serve as acting secretary of the VA.
+Until Jackson is confirmed by the Senate, Trump said, Robert Wilkie of the Department of Defense will serve as acting secretary of the VA.
 "Mr. Wilkie is currently the Undersecretary of Defense for Personnel and Readiness at the Department of Defense and overseas health affairs, welfare and quality of life for military families," the president said.

-As for Jackson, Trump said he was "proud" to nominate the White House's top doctor to take over the VA.
+Trump said he was "proud" to nominate the White House's top doctor to take over the VA.
 "Admiral Jackson is highly trained and qualified and as a service member himself, he has seen firsthand the tremendous sacrifice our veterans make and has a deep appreciation for the debt our great country owes them," the president said.

 Jackson recently presided over Trump's first presidential physical and gave the president a clean bill of health.
 Jackson has cared for three presidents since joining the White House medical unit in 2006.
 He was formally named physician to the president in 2013 by then-President Barack Obama.
 Jackson grew up in West Texas and attended Texas A&M and the University of Texas Medical Branch.
 He specializes in emergency medicine.

 Shulkin began his tenure in the Trump administration with a few strikes against him.
-He was the first non-veteran to lead the department, instead bringing years of experience as a physician and a health care CEO.
-He was offered the job only after several others turned it down, and he was an Obama appointee — the lone hold-over in the Trump White House.
+He was the first nonveteran to lead the department, instead bringing years of experience as a physician and a health care CEO.
+He was offered the job only after several others turned it down, and he was an Obama appointee — the lone holdover in the Trump White House.

 That made it all the more unlikely for Shulkin to be so successful — for a time.
 Known on Capitol Hill as a technocrat brought in to help overhaul the VA in 2015, he coasted to confirmation — 100 to 0 — by the Senate.
 He hit the ground running, already adept at the labyrinthine VA health network of more than 1,000 hospitals and clinics.
-With bipartisan agreement on many fixes needed at the VA, Shulkin helped push through an expansion of mental health care, increased suicide prevention and a law making it easier to remove poor performing officials.
+With bipartisan agreement on many fixes needed at the VA, Shulkin helped push through an expansion of mental health care, increased suicide prevention and a law making it easier to remove poor-performing officials.

-For a time, President Trump seemed to really like Shulkin, even joking that he'd never have to use his reality TV line on him: "You're fired."
+For a time, Trump seemed to really like Shulkin, even joking that he would never have to use his reality TV line — "You're fired" — on the secretary.

 "We'll never have to use those words on our David.
 We will never use those words on you.
-That's for sure," Trump said last June.
+That's for sure," Trump said in June.

 But Shulkin was making enemies among the administration's other political appointees, especially those with connections to Concerned Veterans for America, a lobbying group linked to the conservative Koch brothers.
-In a December email obtained by the Washington Post, senior VA appointees Jake Leinenkugel and Camilo J. Sandoval openly discussed ousting Shulkin, his chief of staff and his deputy because Shulkin was not aggressively pushing an increased use of private care for veterans.
+In a December email obtained by The Washington Post, senior VA appointees Jake Leinenkugel and Camilo J. Sandoval openly discussed ousting Shulkin, his chief of staff and his deputy because Shulkin was not aggressively pushing an increased use of private care for veterans.

 Shulkin gave his opponents an opening in the form of an inspector general's report that harshly criticized his official trip to Europe last spring.
 The secretary spent 11 days there filling the time in between meetings with several days of tourism.
 He brought his wife along, paying for her travel with official funds.
 The IG report also said Shulkin improperly accepted tickets to Wimbledon for him and his wife.
 The total amount of questionable spending wasn't high by Trump administration standards (see: Ryan Zinke's door or Ben Carson's table), but veterans living on a monthly disability check were not amused, and the trip came shortly after Shulkin had warned VA officials to keep down unnecessary costs.

 Then his tenure got strange.
-Headlines openly pondered who was in charge at the VA, and veterans service organizations, which strongly support Shulkin and oppose privatization, started using words like "coup," and circulating lists of officials in the VA who were trying to undermine President Trump's VA secretary.
+Headlines openly pondered who was in charge at the VA, and veterans service organizations, which strongly support Shulkin and oppose privatization, started using words like "coup" and circulating lists of officials in the VA who were trying to undermine Trump's VA secretary.
 That list included Shulkin's top two public affairs officials, who were accused of lobbying Congress to get rid of Shulkin.
 The secretary apparently lost control of his own public messaging.
 His own statements were removed from the VA website and his chief of staff abruptly replaced.

 Shulkin took to his cellphone to directly contact reporters and give his side of the story — even claiming he had the president's support to "purge" what he called "subversion" at the department.